Dorothy Janis

 Jackie Joseph

-Jackie Joseph (November 7, 1934 – August 20, 2023) was an American actress and voice artist known for her work in film, television, and animation.
+Jackie Joseph Lawrence (November 7, 1934 – August 20, 2023) was an American actress and voice artist known for her work in film, television, and animation.
 Joseph gained recognition for her roles in the films "The Little Shop of Horrors" (1960), where she played the character of Crystal, and "Gremlins" (1984), in which she portrayed Sheila.
 Her television work included appearances in series such as "The Andy Griffith Show" and "The Beverly Hillbillies."
 Joseph was also a prolific voice actress, contributing to various animated series and projects.
 Her career spanned several decades, showcasing her versatility and talent across different mediums in the industry.

 Known for films such as: The Little Shop of Horrors